The Rihanna Classic Is My Life Right Now – This Update Explains Why

 - B*tch I Got 3 Degrees

-Along with Sharon, Liz Leiba, Ashanti Martin, and Madison Butler , I was a panelist on the very first speaking event by the Black Speakers Collection.
+Sharon and I were also panelists on the very first speaking event by the Black Speakers Collection.
 The Collection was founded by Madison late last year to address the mythical “pipeline problem” that companies reference when explaining why their speaker panels are not diverse.
 Newsflash: the BSC is now up to 2300 speakers and growing.
 There is no pipeline problem.
 The topic of our talk was how to build an authentic, profitable personal brand.
 It was a live event, but we’re considering making the recording available.
 Stay tuned.

 As you can see, it’s already been a full year, and we’re still only in March!
 Excited to see what the rest of 2022 has in store.